luca-s/mpi-master-slave/README.rst

 `Example 2 <https://github.com/luca-s/mpi-master-slave/blob/master/example2.py>`__ is the **same code above without the WorkQueue class**, this is helpful in case you need to have more control of your Master.

+`Example 3 <https://github.com/luca-s/mpi-master-slave/blob/master/example3.py>`__ shows how to avoid random assignment of tasks to slaves and to enforce assignemnt of tasks to the slaves slaves that can make use of computation or initialization already performed on the previous task.

-`Example 3 <https://github.com/luca-s/mpi-master-slave/blob/master/example3.py>`__ shows how **slaves can handle multiple type of tasks.**
+`Example 5 <https://github.com/luca-s/mpi-master-slave/blob/master/example4.py>`__ shows how **slaves can handle multiple type of tasks.**

-`Example 4 <https://github.com/luca-s/mpi-master-slave/blob/master/example4.py>`__ shows how to  **limit the number of slaves reserved to one or more tasks**.
+`Example 5 <https://github.com/luca-s/mpi-master-slave/blob/master/example5.py>`__ shows how to  **limit the number of slaves reserved to one or more tasks**.
 This comes handy when, for example, one or more tasks deal with resources such as database conncetions, network services and so on, and you have to limit the number of concurrent accesses to those resources.

-`Example 5 <https://github.com/luca-s/mpi-master-slave/blob/master/example5.py>`__ shows how to avoid random assignment of tasks to slaves and to enforce assignemnt of tasks to the slaves slaves that can make use of computation or initialization already performed on the previous task.